nmr2701/506-project/README.md

 Random Forest was a solid performer but was still outshined by XGBoost in terms of predictive power.
 Neural Networks showed potential but required extensive tuning and did not provide a clear advantage over XGBoost.
 Ultimately, XGBoost was selected as the final model due to its superior performance in predicting species abundance, particularly after optimizing the hyperparameters.
-Another thing we tried with the XGBoost was that we made a generalized model for predicting abundance of all species and then one for individual species

 ## 6) Evaluating and tuning the Model
 In order to optimize the performance of the model, we employed RandomizedSearchCV to perform a hyperparameter search for the final XGBoost model.
 This method allowed us to efficiently explore a wide range of hyperparameters and identify the best combination to improve model performance.